davideganna/advanced-football-betting/README.md

 ### `Setup`

-To start the API is necessary to download all the node dependencies related to the project.
-To do this is important to move in the folder called API by using the following command that must be entered in the command line.
+Downloading the project's node dependencies is required to build the API.
+In order to do so, navigate in the folder called `API` by using the following command:

 - `cd /API`

-Once this is done it'time to download the dependecies by using this command:
+Download the dependecies:

 - `npm ci`

-So now everyhing is done the API is ready to start.
+The API is now ready to start.

-Before start on Linux machines is important to check the path of the executable file of Chrome.
-This is a necessary step to launch correctly the web-scraper.
+On Linux machines, it is important to check the path of the executable file of Chrome.
+This is a necessary step to correctly launch the web-scraper.
-To check the path please open a terminal and enter the follow command:
+To check the path, open a terminal and enter the following command:
 - `which google-chrome-stable`

-After that copy the path and paste him at line 9 of the main.js file at the voice executablePath.
+Then, copy the path and paste it at line 9 of the main.js file at the voice `executablePath`.

 ### `Scripts`

-To start runnig the API use this command:
+To start running the API use this command:

 - `npm run start`
-  This command will run the API that will remain waiting for calls.
+  This command will run the API that will wait for calls.

 ## `Technologies`